religiosa1/react-solid-flow/README.md

 const resource = useAsyncState(() => fetch("/api/v1/employees"));
 ```

-Generally, this hook is better suited for one-of promise wraps, if you
+Generally, this hook is better suited for one-of promise wraps and small stuff,
-need to perform some potentially repeated calls, or you have deps to your
+if you need to perform some potentially repeated calls, or you have deps to your
-getter function, you should see _useRequest_ hook bellow.
+getter function, or you want to use Suspense you should see _useRequest_ hook bellow.

 After a call to set() method, previous result and error are reset to null.